Normally, you manipulate the contents of the grant tables in the

 Routine_type | |

-Privilege columns | Proc_priv |
+| Privilege columns | Proc_priv |

-Other columns | Timestamp |
+| Other columns | Timestamp |

 Grantor |

-column is an
+The Routine_type column is an

-column with values of
+ENUM column with values of

-or 'PROCEDURE'
+'FUNCTION' or 'PROCEDURE' to

 indicate the type of routine the row refers to.
 This column